aws-samples/unified-data-operations/README_dev.md

 Type the following in the ptpython console:

-[optional] only if you encounter errors with the larger snippent bellow:
+[optional] only if you encounter errors with the larger snippet bellow:
 ```python
 import findspark
 findspark.init()